 Dr. Jaffe attended UCLA, graduating with a B.A. in psychology.
 It was during his undergraduate career that Adi began struggling with drug issues himself, eventually leading to a 4 year hiatus from studies and into the Los Angeles drug-dealing world where he became quite successful.
 During that period of his life, Adi's days looked more like a re-enactment of a beatnik novel or a Quentin Tarantino film than the life of an upper-middle class suburban kid.
 Following a SWAT team arrest in his apartment, and extended court case and a year-long jail sentence, Adi began rebuilding his life.
 This eventually led to his attainment of a Ph.D. from UCLA's top-rated doctoral program in psychology, where he graduated with honors.
 Even before he graduated Dr. Jaffe’s name had become known through his online and academic writing.
 His views on addiction and his research on the topic have been published in dozens of journals and online publications and he has appeared on numerous television shows and documentaries discussing current topics in addiction and the problem of addiction as a whole.

-Dr. Jaffe now writes for All About Addiction as well as for Psychology Today, and several other online and print sources.
+Dr. Jaffe now writes a blog on Psychology Today, and several other online and print sources.
 His goal is to bring the latest knowledge about addiction to the people who could benefit from it most – those who are suffering because of it.
 His writing combines personal experience with a decade’s worth of fine-detail research regarding the mechanisms involved in the addictive process.

 CREDENTIALS AND EXPERIENCE